Roasted Eye of Round

 - Slice very thinly.

 A beef Eye of Round is a very tough cut of meat, so it is usually cooked as a pot roast.
 It will end up tender when cooked as a pot roast, but will usually be so dry and stringy that everyone is pouring buckets of gravy on it.
-The technique avoids that.
+This technique avoids that.
 It was documented in "Cooks Illustrated" magazine, January 2008.
 Note that after you've made it once, you may need to adjust cooking / resting times to allow for how well (or not so well) insulated your oven is.
 Note that as for "fat side up", there won't be much of a fat side, usually just one side with a very thin transparent layer of fat.

 Tried this recipe?Let us know how it was!